Internship agreements from LSE Careers

 9/10 months taught postgraduate students and 1st year taught postgraduate students on a 2 year programme:

 • You are permitted to work up to 20 hours a week during term time in the UK.
-For more information on your work rights, please contact the International Student Visa Advice Team (ISVAT).
+For more information on your work rights, you can cohort specific information on this web page.
 Full time work is permitted during vacations.

 • Your department will need to provide approval for the internship agreement/document to be signed.
 LSE Careers will liaise directly with your department to obtain approval however, it is recommended that you speak with your department as early as possible so that they are aware of your intention.
 If your internship takes place outside of term time or once your programme has completed LSE Careers does not need to seek department approval.